earthcubeprojects-chords/chords/what_is_chords.md

 # Caveats

-* Currently the Portal only processes teme-series measurements.
+* Currently the Portal only processes time-series measurements.
 Plans are under way to add additional data types, such as soundings, ray-oriented observations, and images.